samfitgen/trgen/docs/Road-Climbing_Road_Race-High_Volume.md

 > each conclude with a 10-second sprint between 180-200% FTP.
 >
 > The remaining bulk of the workout consists of 62 minutes of Sweet Spot-ish
-> work between 85-95% FTP with short bouts of aerobic Endurance riding at 55-75%
+> work between 85-95% FTP with short bouts of recovery separating each interval.
+>
-> FTP separating each interval, and then the final couple of Sweet Spot efforts
+> Finally, the last couple of Sweet Spot efforts each end with their own
-> each end with their own 10-second sprint.
+> 10-second sprint.

 ### Sunday